What Are The Weirdest Pasta Shapes?

 You could easily argue that cascatelli pasta has had more time spent on its design than any other shape in the history of pasta.
 The Sporkful podcast host Dan Pashman created it over a three-year period in collaboration with the New York-based pasta company Sfoglini.
 Cascatelli launched in 2021 to worldwide acclaim, with Time magazine calling it one of the year's best inventions.

 Pashman created cascatelli with the goal of developing a pasta shape that excels in three key areas: sauceability, forkability, and toothsinkability.
 Sauceability refers to the pasta's ability to cling to and carry a sauce, while forkability refers to its ease of handling with a fork.
 Toothsinkability refers to the pasta's ability to provide a satisfying bite.
-Cascatelli's unique shape, with its ruffled edges, is designed to maximise these three qualities.
+Cascatelli's unique shape and ruffled edges are designed to maximise these three qualities.

 Number 2: Fusilli Capri

 If you attempt to cook the whole foot-long shape, you'll end up with a piece of pasta that is rock hard on the inside and mushy on the outside.
-Just like candele lunghe (an even longer pasta shape that represents the candles carried on religious processions), the shape needs to be broken for it to cook properly.
+Like candele lunghe (an even longer pasta shape representing the candles carried on religious processions), the shape must be broken to cook correctly.
 Speak to any Italian, though, and they'll tell you that snapping pasta is one of the most heinous crimes you can commit against their beloved cuisine and worthy of penal sanctions.
 After all, if you produce pasta that needs to be broken into smaller pieces, why not just make smaller pieces to start with?

 Number 1: Su Filindeu

-We’ve written at length about our love for su filindeu, not just because it's the world's rarest and most intricate pasta, but because there's only a handful of people on the planet who know how to make it.
+We've written about our love for su filindeu, not just because it's the world's rarest and most intricate pasta but because only a handful of people know how to make it.